Jacob-Dentes/wave-simulator/README.md

     * Life time will influence how long the wave will last (in seconds).
 Pulling the slider all the way to the right will make it last indefinitely.

-Press the "r" key or the generate button to create a fresh plane and end all current waves
+Press the "r" key or the generate button to create a fresh plane and end all current waves.

 Use the sliders on the right to change the plane (this will only change the plane when a fresh plane is created, it will not change the current plane).